royaltm/rust-ser-write/ser-write-msgpack/README.md

 Deserializer supports self-describing formats.

-Deserializer deserializes structs from both maps and arrays.
+Deserializer deserializes structs from both maps and arrays using either strings or indexes as variant or field names.